Home » Customer experience » Customer Experience Improvement – 7 Ways to Improve Customer Experience

 The better you know your customers and their needs, the easier it will be for you to respond to your customers’ needs.

 This should be self-evident, but rarely seems to be the case, as customer surveys we do invariably bring up issues that the company wasn’t aware of.

 Potential clients need relevant information to support their decision.
-And while testimonials and customer stories improve your closing, they also improve a customer’s customer experience when he or she is can identify with the person in the testimonial.
+While testimonials and customer stories improve your closing, they also improve a customer’s customer experience when he or she can identify with the person in the testimonial.

 Flow thinking helps significantly in developing customer experience.
 If you think of your business only from resource perspective, you will never achieve the kind of customer experience you can achieve by optimizing your flow.

 A good customer experience flow means that the customer always knows what they should do next.
 You lead your customer through the sales funnel kindly but confidently.

 Some principles to follow for a flow experience:

 If your target audience is actively using Twitter, interact actively with them there.
 If they use Reddit, you better be active there.

 No social media has an intrinsic value, but for the customer experience, it’s useful to be reachable through the channels your customers use.

 When you have some presence in social media, you can address issues that your customers might bring up online.
 You can respond to reviews and complaints.
 Most importantly, you can monitor what people say about you on social media (=assess sentiment).